Let there be light. First words, first accomplishment, first day. The kindling of glorious luminosity. Let the story of humankind begin.

 Remember that these various books have various authors over some 1400 years.
 Yet there’s a unitary flow of the use of the word light and, maybe, you’re beginning to see there are rhyme and reason in what we’re studying.

 Not yet convinced?
 That’s fine, stay tuned, there’s plenty more to come.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Let there be Light.
+Please use the Social Network links just below to share this information from The Explanation, Let there be Light.
 The Story of Humankind Begins